Rejectedus/rejected.us/README.md

 ## Contributing

 Thanks for contributing!
-It's really casual, just send me a PR or open an issue or tweet me [@jkup](https://twitter.com/jkup)!
+It would be awesome if you would open a PR.
+All of the data is in data/data.json so feel free to just add yours to the end! ( New ones show up at the top of the site ) [@jkup](https://twitter.com/jkup)!